 INCI 5015.
 WATER TREATMENT AND POLLUTION CONTROL.
 Three credit hours.
 Two lectures and one three-hour laboratory per week.
-Prerequisite: INCI 4008.
+Prerequisite: INCI 4008 or authorization of the Director of the Department.

 Study of water and wastewater treatment processes in terms of the underlying physical, chemical, and biological principles; the application of the principles to the study of unit treatment processes and to the design, operation, and analysis of performance of integrated treatment plants; the influence of the self-purification of natural bodies of water and of the planned use of the resources on the type and degree of treatment of waste and its disposal; wastewater reclamation.